hcastillomartinez/AuctionHouse/README.md

 After the jar file is running the GUI will pop up and display empty lists of agent and auction house accounts.
 Accounts hold the owner's name, account number, balance, and pending balance.
-The pending balance represents how much of their money that hasn't already been used to bid.
+The pending balance represents how much of their money that has not already been used to bid.
 This ensures that an Agent can't win two bids simultaneously while only having enough money for one bid.

 The Bank thread is constantly searching for and establishing socket connections.
 Once connected, accounts are created and displayed to the GUI.
 After connections are ended, the corresponding account is deleted and removed from the screen.